robertdavidgraham/hunter-dkim/README.md

 ### "Is it timestamped?"

 The `Date:` field in the headers/metadata is included in the signature.
-DKIM verifies the contents of that field, but not that it's the correct date.
+DKIM verifies the contents of that field (that somebody didn't alter after signing), but not that it's the correct date.
-Since the signing key changed a year later, we know the data was before 2016.
+Since the signing key changed a year later, we know the date was before 2016.

 There are other timestamps in the email headers/metadata, but they aren't validated by DKIM, and hence, could be forged.